Rusty Angelfish

 Aquarium Care

 The Rusty Angelfish is not as touchy as some of the other species of angelfish, but still needs good water.
 If they are being kept with live rock, water changes should be performed more often due to the need for clean water conditions with lower nitrates.
 Water changes of 30% a month, 20% every 2 weeks, or 5% a week is optimal in keeping nitrates lower.
-Keep PH at 8.0 minimum.
+Keep pH at 8.0 minimum.

 Aquarium Setup

-A mature tank that is at least 6 months old is recommended for a the Rusty Angelfish.
+A mature tank that is at least 6 months old is recommended for a Rusty Angelfish.
 A minimum 55 gallons without other algae eating fish to compete with is ideal for its health.
 Provide Water parameters of: 71-82° F, pH 8.0-8.4, sg 1.023-1.026.
 For a male and female pair, a tank that is 75 to 100 gallons provides more food and cleaner water.
-It is best to introduce the Rusty Angelfish last. and as a young fish into an established tank with plenty of algae growth.
-Like all dwarf angelfish, they like to have lots of rubble type areas to pick natural foods from and larger rock work to hide in to feel secure.
-Housing these fish in a smaller tank, like the 30 gallons as some older publications state, is not suggested.
-Smaller tanks have less natural foods for this constant grazer.
-Also, with frequent feedings the bio-load is larger, which can cause the water to foul quickly.
-Smaller tanks can also invite a territorial and aggressive behavior toward other fish, since the dwarf angelfish feels that it must defend what little algae crop it may have in such cramped quarters.
-This leads to crypt and other illnesses from stress.
+Housing them in a tank smaller than 55 gallons is not suggested as they will have less natural foods for this constant grazer.
+Also with frequent feedings the bio-load is larger, which can cause the water to foul quickly.
+Smaller tanks can also invite a territorial and aggressive behavior toward other fish and stress, which can lead to crypt and other illnesses.

-• Minimum Tank Size: 55 gal (208 L) - 55 gallons or more is recommended.
-Housing these fish in a smaller tank is not suggested.
-They will get aggressive with tank mates and smaller tanks have less natural foods.
+• Minimum Tank Size: 55 gal (208 L) – A 55 gallon tank is the suggested minimum but closer to 75 gallons is best, and 100 gallons is needed for a male/female pair.
 A larger aquarium can provide enough algae on live rock to sustain the dwarf angelfish through a natural diet, and keep it healthy.
-55 gallons would need at least 80 lbs. of live rock.
-(1.5 to 2 lbs per gallon)
+Smaller tanks can also cause aggression.

-• Suitable for Nano Tank: No - Not even as a juvenile
+• Suitable for Nano Tank: No – Not even as a juvenile.

-• Range ph: 8.0-8.4 - Below 8.0 will cause health problems.
+• Range ph: 8.0-8.4 – Angelfish will deteriorate quickly below 8.0 and it will cause health problems.

 • Brackish: No